qingkaishi/canary/README.md

 * -count-fp
 Count how many functions that a function pointer may point to.

+* -no-function-type-check
+If the option is set, we do not check the function type when resolving pointer calls, otherwise, only type compatible function can be aliased with a function pointer.

+NOTE: f1 and f2 are compatible iff.
+> Both or netheir of them are var arg function;
+> Both or netheir of them has a non-void return value;
+> Same number of parameters;
+> Same type store sizes of each pair of parameters.

 * -dot-dyck-callgraph
 This option is used to print a call graph based on the alias analysis.
 You can use it with -with-labels option, which will add lables (call insts)